MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 ### luis:cross-train required parameters

 - `--in`: The directory, including sub-directories, that will be searched for both `.lu` and `.qna` files.
-- `--out`: The directory to save the new cross-trained `.lu` and `.qna` output files.
+- `--out`: The directory that the new cross-trained `.lu` and `.qna` output files will be saved to.
 This is the directory to which you will point the `luis:build` command's `--in` option.
 - `--config`: This points to the cross-train configuration file, a JSON file that is necessary for the command to work.

 #### The cross-train configuration file